-You will need to register them with your landlord and update your homeowner's insurance policy.
+You will need to document them with your landlord and update your homeowner's insurance policy.
 Following these steps will help ensure that you and your ESA can live happily together.

-Because your utmost satisfaction is important to us, we will provide you with a 100% refund guarantee if your ESA letter does not work for you.
+Because your satisfaction is crucial, Pettable offers a 100% money-back guarantee if your ESA letter is rejected.
 If the ESA letter does not work, you can contact us for a full refund.

 With cats being a less common service animal option, there can be a variety of questions needing answers before proceeding with getting one.
 Luckily, Pettable is here with the answers needed.